New Heights

 New Heights (also referred to as New Heights with Jason & Travis Kelce) is a weekly sports podcast hosted by brothers Jason Kelce, former center for the Philadelphia Eagles, and Travis Kelce, tight end for the Kansas City Chiefs.
 It is produced with Wave Sports + Entertainment.
 Its name is a nod to the hosts' upbringing in Cleveland Heights, Ohio.
 In August 2024, the podcast signed a deal with Amazon for more than $100 million.

-During the podcast, the brothers discuss sports news and headlines as well as their personal lives.
-They also feature special guests periodically, including athletes and Hollywood celebrities.
+During the podcast, the brothers discuss sports news headlines and aspects of their personal lives.
+The podcast also periodically features special guests, including athletes and Hollywood celebrities.

 Fans of the show are called "92 percenters," a reference to a comment by Jason about the success rate of the quarterback sneak, a football play used when a team needs to gain a few yards to get a first down or score a touchdown.
 As center, Jason played a key role in the Eagles' success with the play.